Talia al Ghul

-Talia has appeared in over 700 individual comics issues, and has been featured in various media adaptations.
+Talia has been featured in various media adaptations.
 The character was voiced by Helen Slater and Olivia Hussey in the DC Animated Universe, which became her first appearances in media other than comic books.
 The character was subsequently portrayed by Marion Cotillard in the 2012 film The Dark Knight Rises and by Lexa Doig in the Arrowverse television series Arrow.

 Publication history

 The character was created by the writer Dennis O'Neil and artist Bob Brown as simply Talia originally.
 The character's creation and depiction was inspired by other works of fiction, such as the 1969 James Bond film On Her Majesty's Secret Service, and the Fu Manchu fiction.
 The character first appeared in Detective Comics #411 (May 1971).
 She is most commonly depicted as a romantic interest for Batman, a villain, or a combination of the two.
 Her father, the leader of a worldwide criminal and terrorist empire, considered Batman the man most worthy to marry Talia and become his successor.
 Absent a spouse, Talia was considered as an heir to her father and his organization.
 While Batman is uninterested in the criminal empire, he has often demonstrated romantic feelings for Talia.

 Talia has saved the life of Batman or helped him on numerous occasions.
-The majority of her criminal acts have been committed at the behest of her father and motivated by loyalty to her father rather than personal gain.
+The majority of her criminal acts have been committed at the behest of her father and motivated by loyalty to her father rather than for personal gain.
 She had been depicted as morally ambiguous or an antiheroic figure.
 In the mid to late 1990s part of her father's name was incorporated to hers as a kind of surname to help readers associate her with Ra's al Ghul.
 Recent depictions have shown her to be more often an enemy of Batman and a supervillain in her own right, such as leading the League of Assassins, as part of the Secret Society of Super Villains, and as the mastermind behind Leviathan.

 IGN's list of the Top 100 Comic Book Villains of All Time List ranked Talia as #42.
 She was ranked 25th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list.